Licensed & Insured HVAC professionals serving the Greater Toronto Area with quality heating and cooling solutions. 24/7 emergency service available.

 |---|---|---|---|

 Note: Mid-efficiency (80% AFUE) furnaces are being phased out across Canada.
-Most new installations in Ontario use high-efficiency models, which also qualify for government rebates.
+Most new installations in Ontario use high-efficiency models.
+Current government rebate programs do not cover standard gas furnaces β they focus on cold-climate heat pumps and heat-pump water heaters.

 Brand choice is one of the biggest factors in furnace pricing.
 Here is what you can expect to pay for a new furnace from each major manufacturer, fully installed in the GTA.